KillianMelsen/killianmelsen.github.io/docs/_posts/2023-06-19-Accelerating R using oneMKL and Windows Subsystem for Linux.markdown

 8. In the Ubuntu terminal, run `sudo rstudio-server stop` to stop the RStudio server (it can be started again later by running `sudo rstudio-server start`).

+9. Before installing Intel oneMKL we will change the session timeout value of the RStudio server so we can run long scripts without the session timing out.
+This can be done by running `sudo nano /etc/rstudio/rserver.conf` and adding the line `auth-timeout-minutes=6000` (or some other large number) before overwriting and closing the file.

 # Installing Intel oneMKL

 As mentioned, oneMKL can be installed as part of the oneAPI Base Toolkit.
 However, this toolkit is quite large at \~20 GB.
 We only need oneMKL and installing it as a standalone component (\~3 GB) saves a lot of space.